soedinglab/MMseqs/README.md

-# This repository is not maintained anymore.
+# THIS REPOSITORY IS NOT MAINTAINED ANYMORE
 Please use MMseqs2 instead of MMseqs.
 It is faster, more sensitive, clusters better and is more userfriendly.
 You can find MMseqs2 here: <https://github.com/soedinglab/MMseqs2>
-This repository is not maintained anymore.
+**This repository is not maintained anymore.**

 # MMseqs
 MMseqs (Many-against-Many sequence searching) is a software suite for very fast protein sequence searches and clustering of huge protein sequence data sets.